ak7588/capstone/journal.md

 - [Untrusted Enterprise Developer on iPhone issue](https://support.workeq.com/untrusted-enterprise-developer)
 - [Black screen Unity AR Foundation - camera not working](https://stackoverflow.com/questions/71895548/black-screen-unity-ar-foundation-camera-not-working)

+Possible issues identified: downgrade to 4.2.6 versions of ARKit and ARFoundation in Unity.

 ## Making

 Learning of the week: Consistency is key.